Category: Blog

 • Collecting valuable data about customer preferences

 The results speak clearly: According to research, increasing customer retention by just 5% can boost profits by 25-95%.
 Your competitors understand this.
-The question is whether you’ll implement a loyalty program before they capture your customers.
+The question is whether you’ll implement a loyalty card program before they capture your customers.

 A loyalty card program is a structured marketing strategy that rewards customers for repeated purchases or engagement.
 Customers earn points, stamps, or tier status with each transaction, which they can redeem for discounts, free products, or exclusive benefits.